TimothyEBaldwin/RISC_OS_Linux_Source/README.md

 - [x] Replace the branch table at the beginning of the HAL.
 - [ ] Write test cases for VFP errors.
 - [ ] Implement VFPSupport.
+- [ ] Possibly add a binary release to the ABRelase phase.